Skip to main content

 Crane operators should consult the aerodrome for permission to work if a crane is to be used within 6km of the airfield and its height exceeds 10m or that of the surrounding structures or trees, completing a crane request form.
 It will go through an approval process at the airport, and various caveats may be applied such as displaying a steady red obstacle light, lowering the maximum height of the crane when the aerodrome is in Low Visibility Procedures, etc.

-It is now mandatory (ANO Article 225A) to notify the CAA of any crane of a height of 100m AGL and more regardless of where the crane is located.
-The DAP 1924 or the new online notification form can be utilised to support the provision of the required data to the CAA.
+It is mandatory (ANO Article 225A) to notify the Civil Aviation Authority (CAA) of any crane of a height of 100m AGL and more regardless of where the crane is located.

 An Instrument Flight Procedures (IFP) assessment may be required, depending on the height and location of the proposed crane, which is carried out by NATS (National Air Traffic Services) at a cost to the crane operator / developer.